Marilyn Batista Márquez: Biography

 Marilyn Batista was born in Bayamón, Puerto Rico.
 She arrived in Costa Rica in 1990 and became a professor of news journalism at the University of Costa Rica.
-Throughout her career, she has worked as a journalist for El Nuevo Día in Puerto Rico, and in Costa Rica she distinguished herself as director of La Prensa Libre and as a columnist for Diario Extra.
+Throughout her career, she has worked as a journalist for El Nuevo Día in Puerto Rico, and in Costa Rica she distinguished herself as director of La Prensa Libre, at that time the oldest newspaper in Central America.
 She writes regularly for La República on topics related to the economy and the defense of human rights, promoting equality and equity.

 She held a prominent leadership role in the Costa Rican Chamber of Commerce as president of the Women in Business Program, where she fought for gender parity, achieving the organization’s first gender-balanced Board of Directors in 2016.
 She also served as the executive director of the College of Journalists and Communication Professionals.

 In 2015, she founded Revista Petra, a publication dedicated to enhancing women’s visibility and advancement through education and action.